-For more than forty years research studies have indicated that hypnotherapy can be an effective means of helping asthmatic patients control, reduce and in some cases, eliminate their condition.
+For more than fifty years research studies have indicated that hypnotherapy can be an effective means of helping asthmatic patients control, reduce and in some cases, eliminate their condition.

 To see the list of many of these studies click on Asthma Research Papers